revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 <details><summary><b>Show Answer</b></summary>
   <blockquote>

- - In python, we have two types of methods to write to a file.
+ In python, we have two types of methods to write to a file:

  1.`Write(s)`: This method is used to write a string 's' to the stream and it will return the number of characters written.